haifengkao/SwiftUITemplate/README.md

     Module.Nimble,
 ]
 ```

+You can specify 4 different kinds of targets:
+* `.framework` the framework codes which other modules can depend on
+* `.unitTests` the unit test target to test the framework
+* `.exampleApp` the example target
+* `.uiTests` the ui test target which will run over example app

 By default, `SwiftUITemplate` uses [Nimble](https://github.com/Quick/Nimble) and [Quick](https://github.com/Quick/Quick) as the unit test framework.
 It's mandatory to include `Nimble` and `Quick` for the unit test placeholder codes to compile